Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Connect to Server Dialog box, Server name is BCDRAOG, and the connect button is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image201.png "Connect to Server Dialog box")

-62. Once connected to the **BCDRAOG** you can select **Databases** and will be able to see the database there.
+62. Once connected to the **BCDRAOG**, you can select **Databases** and will be able to see the database there.
 Notice that you have no knowledge directly of which server this is running on.

     ![A callout points to ContosoInsurance (Synchronized) in SQL Management Studio.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image202.png "SQL Management Studio")